 (#3315)Optionally, a Non-Inheritance element appears as the last element in the profile and carries a list of elements that are not inherited by the reported STA from the reporting STA (see 35.3.2.3 (Inheritance in a per-STA profile)).

+Note – Certain elements (e.g., SSID) are not included in the STA Profile field because the same value applies to all STAs affiliated with the reporting STA’s MLD (see 35.3.2.3 (Inheritance in a per-STA profile)).

 Do you agree to the resolution provided in doc 11-21/0537r1 for the following CIDs?